Paladin Defense Group, Inc.

 Domestic Extremist Ideologies

-Violent extremists based in the United States have different beliefs that lead them to commit crimes and acts of violence.
-Some of the most common domestic ideologies are listed here.
+Violent extremists in the U.S. adhere to a range of ideologies that drive them to commit crimes and acts of violence.
+Key domestic extremist ideologies include:

 Active Shooter